dataArtisans/flink-queryable_state_demo/README.md

 As part of this demo, the `EventCountClient` takes care of setting up the types and submitting the queries.
 You only have to provide the JobID.

 You can use the included **`run-query-repl.sh` script** which takes care of building the client and executing it.
-It has the jobId of the running job as a required argument.
+It needs the jobId of the running job as a required argument.